 Youth Basketball League

-Our youth basketball league is returning this winter '23!
 The Presidio Community YMCA's youth basketball leagues are for youth in kindergarten to 5th grade.
-Our league is recreational and beginner friendly for the youth of our community.
+Our league is recreational and beginner-friendly for the youth of our community.
 We focus on fundamental skills development, sportsmanship, and the YMCA’s core values of honesty, respect, caring, and responsibility.
 Our goal for YMCA basketball players is to help them develop healthy and active lives.
 See below for current or upcoming season information, including league rules, volunteer coach information, and frequently asked questions.

-The 8-week season will run from mid-January to mid-March at the Presidio Community YMCA’s Main Post Gym.
-Our early bird team registration will open on October 1 and regular registration prices will start on November 1.
-Registration closes on December 10.
+The 9-week season will run from mid-January to mid-March at the Presidio Community YMCA’s Main Post Gym and the Letterman Gym.
+Our early bird team registration will open on September 25, and regular registration prices will start on October 2.
+Registration closes on November 15 or when the league reaches maximum capacity, whichever comes first.

 *Prices include a non-refundable $50 deposit

-What is the Presidio YMCA Youth Basketball League?
+What is the Presidio Community YMCA Youth Basketball League?

-Our league is recreational and beginner friendly for the youth of our community.
-We focus on fundamental skill development, sportsmanship, and YMCA’s core values of honesty, respect, caring, and responsibility.
+Our league is recreational and beginner-friendly for the youth of our community.
+We focus on fundamental skill development, sportsmanship, and the YMCA’s core values of honesty, respect, caring, and responsibility.
 Our goal for YMCA basketball players is to help them develop healthy and active lives.

 Do I need to be a YMCA member to join the league?